jimka2001/clojure-rte/doc/api.md

              :epsilon)}
 ```

-The association of exit value to rte is important if the dfa in question is
+The association of exit value to rte is important if the Dfa in question is
 the result of a synchronized cross product, such as `synchronized-union` of two
 Dfas each with a different exit value.